rapidcow/rapidcow.github.io/index.md

 if you just call me rapid :)

-(why rapid and why cow? well that goes way back in time... but i will get to it one day! 😁)
+(why rapid and why cow? well that goes way back in time... but i hope to get to it one day! 😁)

-i write alot of useless stuff as you will see here (soon) but thank you if you decided to drop by \
+i write alot of useless stuff but few of them are online (and of the ones that are online, few are easily accessed) \
-(idk it does sound cool if that did happen)
+organization is harder than you think, yeee.... ;n;

 (it's been almost 2 years but still thanks to [SansPapyrus683][] for inspiring me to put up stuff here!!)